Noise Fit, Estimation Error and a Sharpe Information Criterion: Main Theorem

 where the split is valid asymptotically of order $o(T^{-1})$.

 \end{theorem} The proof is in the appendix.

-Figures 4a to 4c illustrate Theorem \ref{theorem_linear_case_nf_me}.
-They show the (average) in-sample Sharpe ratio, the in-sample Sharpe adjusted for noise fit, the in-sample Sharpe adjusted for both, noise fit and estimation error, and the out-of-sample Sharpe when the true Sharpe is $\tau^*=0$ (left hand side) or $\tau^*=1$ (right hand side) for different numbers of parameters $k$ ($k=1,5,10$).
-All numbers are averages over $10,000$ random draws.
-As the theorem claims, the in-sample Sharpe adjusted for both, noise-fit and estimation error, fits the out-of sample Sharpe.

-We now quantify the uncertainties around $\hat \tau$
+We now quantify the uncertainties around $\hat \tau$.

-\begin{theorem} For the distribution of the difference between the in-sample Sharpe ratio and the out-of-sample Sharpe ratio holds the following: \begin{enumerate} \item If the true Sharpe ratio $\tau^*=0$ is zero, we have
+\begin{theorem} Let $k\geq0$.
+Suppose $\hat \mu=\mu +\nu$ where $\nu \sim \N(0, \frac{1}{T}\Sigma)$ is normally distributed, and $\Sigma$ has full rank.
+For the distribution of the difference between the in-sample Sharpe ratio and the out-of-sample Sharpe ratio holds the following: \begin{enumerate} \item If the true Sharpe ratio $\tau^*=0$ is zero, so is the out-of-sample Sharpe $\hat \tau$ and we have